DiltheyLab/HLA-LA/README.md

 A few notes:
 * All output goes into `../working/$mySampleID` (where `$mySampleID` is a variable).
 Use a unique sample ID for each sample.
+* You can also specify a CRAM file.
+* Both CRAM and BAM files need to be indexed.
 * Modify `--maxThreads 7` according to your needs.
-* HLA\*PRG:LA compares the reference genome underlying your BAM with a database of known references.
-This database tells HLA\*PRG:LA which regions in which reference genome are relevant for HLA typing, and reads from these are extracted and processed.
-We currently have support for various versions of B37 and for the 1000 Genomes reference file for GRCh38.
+* HLA\*PRG:LA tries to automatically figure out the right reference genome for your BAM.
+It compares the index of your BAM/CRAM with a database of known references, that contains the regions relevant for HLA typing.
+Reads from these regions are extracted and processed.
+We currently have support for various versions of B37 and for the 1000 Genomes GRCh38 reference.
 If the program complains that it cannot find a compatible entry in its internal database, please get in touch - adding more references is easy (see below), and we want to support as wide a range of popular references as possible!
+* You do *not* need to modify the utilized graph depending on whether your BAM uses GRCh37 or GRCh38.

 ## Interpreting the output from HLA*PRG:LA